Theoi-Meteoroi/GPIO-pca9548/README.md

 This overlay adds additional bus entries in /dev for the mux channels.

-You can check for new devices with 'sudo i2cdetect -y <bus number>'
+You can check for new devices with 'sudo i2cdetect -y BUS'

+You should be able to access devices with any code that can use the /dev/i2c-X device to address i2c devices on that bus.
+The RESET line would need code and a GPIO pin to clear hung devices.

 /dev/i2c-3   This is the software GPIO i2c bus